WLwind/move_base_clients/README.md

 If you are working with a [Turtlebot3](http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/), you can set this argument true.
 The robot can play a sound when it finishes the job.
 Have fun!
 6. x y theta
 The position and orientation of the goal.
-### Dynamic reconfigure
+## Dynamic reconfigure
 1. clear_costmap_threshold_dist
-The distance threshold to start clearing constamps from the starting point.
 2. clear_costmap_active_time
-After these seconds if the robot doesn't get out of the radius, the clear_costmaps service will be activate.
+If the robot doesn't get clear_costmap_threshold_dist meters away from the start position within clear_costmap_active_time seconds, the clear_costmaps service will be called.
 3. nmu_request_timer
 Reset number for the timer of nomotion update of amcl.
 ## Executables